OpenNTF/CommandLineEmailClient/README.md

 or NOTES_JAR_LOCATION environment variable must be pointed to Notes.jar location.

 By default, starting maven build cleans existing build and then compiles and packages CLENotes to target-directory.
-Distribution file is clenotes-<version>.zip.
+Distribution file is clenotes-VERSION.zip.

 ##History